thurn/dungeonstrike/notes/skeleton.md

  - Equipment
  - Spells
 * Decks contain 3 special room cards: Start #1, Start #2, and Final
+* Possible Threats: If a room has a possible thread indicator, the Master gets a discount of 2 Peril when adding the indicated type of Threat to the room.
+* Treasure?
+Treasure is basically irrelevant to the Master but provides good motive for Champion.
+Should probably not be tied to individual rooms.
+How to set up e.g. trapped chests?

 # Master Deck
 * 60 Cards